 Images may be taken of your baby's bodily structures.
 This can be done with:

 Most babies who get NEC have a complete recovery.
 Treatment usually takes between 3 to 14 days.
-Talk with your doctor about the best treatment plan for your baby.
 Treatment options include combinations of the following:

-Nutrition and fluids will be given to your baby through an IV.
-An IV can deliver nutrition directly into your child's blood stream.
+Nutrition and fluids will be given to your the through an IV.
+An IV can deliver nutrition directly into the child's blood stream.

 NEC can cause swelling in the stomach.
 This may make it difficult for the baby to breathe.
 Oxygen may be given to improve the baby's oxygen levels.
 A ventilator may be used to help or take over breathing for the baby.